Lilia-Caitlin's Assistance Dog

 Supporting Paws has accepted me onto their Assistance Dog programme, I now need to raise the funds as fast as possible so that they can find and train a dog for me, I really need your help!

-I have had my first assessment which cost £250 and passed this successfully.
-I have paid to join the waiting list and am now raising the next installment to be matched with a puppy.
+I have had my first assessment and passed this successfully.
+I have paid to be matched with a buddy.
+Who is a boy named Storm (aka Stormtropper) and am now raising the next instalments for training to start.

 Whilst at Primary School I was bullied by children my age.
 The school said it was just ‘playing’ but I went home with bruises and one time a swollen foot.
 I would tell my parents of being slapped in the face and my mum, watched me being pulled around in circles by my hood in the playground at playtime, but still it was only playing, bullying didn’t happen at that school.

 My self-esteem, wellbeing and education started to suffer, and my parents decided to take meout of that school.
 The head teacher said there was nothing different about me.
 All the schools where full and so I had to be Home Schooled until I was old enough to go to secondary school.